Search by

 Colchester Student Accommodation

 You can find private rooms, shared flats, en-suite apartments, or cosy studios that fit your style and needs.
-Amber makes it easy to find Colchester student accommodation.
-Our website lists verified properties that suit your budget and preferences.
-Whether you study at the University of Essex or the University of Suffolk, amber helps you find a home near campus.
-Student accommodation in Colchester at amber is offered by esteemed PMGs like Unite Students and iQ Student Accommodation.
-Some of the top student accommodation in Colchester includes The Maltings or 27 Magdalen Street, which have comfy rooms and a friendly vibe.
-Amber’s support team is here to help, and our flexible leases make renting simple and stress-free.
+Purpose-built student accommodation (PBSA) are residential buildings designed specifically for students.
+Students usually live in fully furnished accommodations that includes a bed, clothes storage, desk, and chair.
+Amber makes it easy to find Colchester student accommodation in your budget.
+Whether you study at the University of Essex or the University of Suffolk, amber helps you find a home in the nearby areas.
+Some of the top student lets in Colchester includes The Maltings or 27 Magdalen Street, which have comfy rooms and a friendly vibe.

 About Colchester